 Few findings are specific.
 Hiccups after alcohol consumption or surgery may well be related to those events.
-Other possible causes ( Some Causes of Intractable Hiccups) are both numerous and rarely a cause of hiccups.
+Other possible causes (see Table: Some Causes of Intractable Hiccups) are both numerous and rarely a cause of hiccups.

 No specific evaluation is required for acute hiccups if routine history and physical examination are unremarkable; abnormalities are pursued with appropriate testing.